bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 curl http://localhost:3001/getBalance/bob
 ```

-Q6.
+Q5.
 Did you see any problems with alice sending 40 tokens to bob?
-How do we fix it?
+How do we fix it? (ungraded)

 Tip: Remember to commit your code before moving on to the next chapter.

+## Short QUiz

+Q1.
+What happens when 2 miners find a block at the same time?

+* The Blockchain will use the chain of the miner that has the most nodes replicating its block.
+* The Blockchain will use the chain of the miner with the most number of transaction in its block, ie the heaviest chain.
+* The Blockchain will use the chain of the miner with the highest transaction fee in its block.
+* Nothing happens, the network continues to have 2 split chains.
+* None of the above.

 ## Resources